mattfoster/mattfoster.github.com/_posts/2012-02-27-monitoring-things-with-collectd.markdown

 I decided to port my CurrentCost monitoring script to collectd, and since the monitoring scripts I already have are written in ruby (and I'm lazy), I decided to use [ruby-collectd](https://github.com/astro/ruby-collectd), and [Daemons](http://daemons.rubyforge.org/ "Daemons").

 The CurrentCost has an RJ11 socket on the back which is actually a serial port (at 57600 baud 8N1).
-CurrentCost sell adapters for these (mine has a Prolific PL203), so it's dead easy to plug the thing into a computer.
+CurrentCost sell adaptors for these (mine has a Prolific PL203), so it's dead easy to plug the thing into a computer.
 I use the [serialport](http://ruby-serialport.rubyforge.org/ "Ruby-serialport") gem to connect to this and read the data.

 Every six seconds, the CurrentCost monitor outputs a single line of XML, like this:

     <msg><src>CC128-v0.12</src><dsb>00656</dsb><time>13:43:51</time><tmpr>18.5</tmpr><sensor>0</sensor><id>00077</id><type>1</type><ch1><watts>01005</watts></ch1></msg>

 My script uses `rexml/document` to parse this, on the off-chance that some of the other data could become useful in future.
-Accessing the parsed data is then done using xpath expressopns, like this:
+Accessing the parsed data is then done using xpath expressions, like this:

     xml.elements['//tmpr'].text.to_f
     xml.elements['//ch1/watts'].text.to_f

 The final step is sending the data to collectd, with the ruby-collectd gem.
 Thankfully, the gem has decent documentation, but if you've not done much with collectd you might find the examples frustrating, because they don't actually work!
-This is because the method call is dynamically converted to the type you want to record (using `method_issing`), and _not__ aribtrary.
+This is because the method call is dynamically converted to the type you want to record (using `method_missing`), and _not__ arbitrary.
 For example, in the expression:

     Stats.my_counter(:my_sleep).counter = 0